When we look at businesses holistically, there are four distinct dimensions that account for every decision and action.

 How will we execute the plan?
 Who should work on which project?
 Which of these projects should we work on this week?
 Where are we with our new infrastructure migration?
 Is everyone trained to do the critical tasks of our business?

-The dimension of operations is the realm of execution and productivity.
+The dimension of operations is the realm of execution and productivity — how your business does what it does to generate value for you, your team, and your customers.
 In short, it covers getting stuff done.

 Many businesses have a decent sense of strategy and struggle with operations.
 That CEO’s vision just never seems to manifest.
 Or perhaps the marketing plan becomes just another document that wasted more resources to develop than it was worth.
 The perennial problem here is one that creatives understand all too well – our imaginative reach always exceeds our operational grasp.